visionmedia/masteringnode/chapters/fs.md

 # File System

- To work with the filesystem node provides us with the 'fs' module.
-The commands follows the POSIX operations, with most methods supporting an asynchronous and synchronous method call.
-We will look at how to use both and which is the better option.
+ To work with the filesystem, node provides the 'fs' module.
+The commands follow the POSIX operations, with most methods supporting an asynchronous and synchronous method call.
+We will look at how to use both and then establish which is the better option.

 ## Working with the filesystem